Frequently asked questions

 How accurate are the marks and NAVs SpreadVista reports?

-SpreadVista reflects exactly what BDCs and funds reported to the SEC.
-We don't adjust marks, restate fair values, or apply our own valuation models.
-If ARCC marked a position at 0.98 in their 10-Q, that's what we show.
-The accuracy of those marks is a separate question — they're estimated by each manager using their own methodology, which is why mark divergence across vehicles holding the same credit is one of our headline analytical features.
-We surface what's in the filings; you draw the conclusions.
+SpreadVista reflects exactly what BDCs and funds reported.
+SpreadVista doesn't adjust marks, restate fair values, or apply any proprietary valuation models.
+If ARCC marked a position at 0.98 in their latest quarterly disclosure, that's what appears in the platform.
+The accuracy of those marks is a separate question.
+Each manager estimates them using their own methodology, which is why mark divergence across vehicles holding the same credit is one of SpreadVista's headline analytical features.
+SpreadVista surfaces what's disclosed; you draw the conclusions.

 Is SpreadVista free?